UCI-CARL/CARLsim4/pyCARL/README.md

 #####################################################################################
 # 1. Installation

+pyCARL has been tested on the following platforms:
+1. Mac OSX 10.11
+2. Ubuntu 16.04

+Ubuntu Users:
+1. Users on an Ubuntu platform can install the pyCARL in USER and DEV mode (explained below).

+Mac OSX Users:
+1. Users on a MacOSX platform will have to install pyCARL in DEV mode ONLY. (explained below)

 There are two modes of installation:
 1. USER mode: Users that only want to use pyNN with CARLsim must install pyCARL using the USER installation steps.